mtimkovich/rl-replay-renamer/README.md

 # Rocket League Replay Renamer

 By default, Rocket League saves replays as 32 character hexadecimal strings, which makes finding the one you're looking for a chore.
-This script renames those files to include game mode, score, and some other information to make it easier for our human brains to understand.
+This script renames those replay files to include game mode, score, and some other useful information to make it easier for our human brains to understand.

 Before: